Bhadrapur Municipality: History

 Bhadrapur was a very prosperous city during the early 1900s.
 It was renowned for its rice cultivation due to its rich, fertile soil.
 This period saw rice mills being established.
 The prosperous rice business led Bhadrapur to its most prosperous period.
 Now, Bhadrapur has transformed into a major city of tea factories as the old rice mills are no longer operating.

 Industries

-Bhadrapur is home to Momento Apparels, which was one of Nepal's largest exporters of ready-made garments.
+Bhadrapur used to be home to Momento Apparels, which was one of Nepal's largest exporters of ready-made garments.
 The factory has been forced out of operation since 2012.
 In its heyday, the factory had a workforce of 2,000 and supplied ready-made garments to the US (including retail outlets such as Walmart and JCPenney) and several European countries.

 Transport

 Bhadrapur Airport is served by Nepal Airlines, Saurya Airlines, Shree Airlines, Yeti Airlines and Buddha Air with daily flights.
 Nepal Airlines flies 3 times a week, the others have daily flights.
 The first flight to Kathmandu is at 06:30am and the last flight is 9:00 pm.